The Darien Public School Music Department

 A. The only out of school commitments for Orchestra and Chorus are 2-3 formal evening concerts per year.
-In addition to the 2-3 formal evening concerts, the band members perform in the Blue Wave Band for 4-5 Saturday afternoon home football games.
+In addition to the 2-3 formal evening concerts, the band members have the option of performing in the Blue Wave Band for Saturday afternoon home football games.
 Football game performances are optional and not required.
 The band also participates in the Darien Memorial Day Parade.
-Participation in any other performance opportunities is optional.
+Participation in any other performance opportunities or band trips is optional.

 Q. How can I participate in the Jazz Ensemble, Pops Strings or select small Vocal ensembles?

 A. Participation in all of these smaller ensembles is by audition only.
 These ensembles are open for all students in grades 9-12 and auditions are announced in the fall.
 Pops Strings meets on Thursday evening from 6:30 -8:00 p.m.and Jazz Ensemble meets on Monday afternoons for about 30 minutes and on Thursday evenings after 5:30 p.m.
 The Jazz Singers students usually meet Wednesday after school.
 These ensembles require an extra commitment of the students and have increased performance opportunities during the school year.